JanHerca/urantiapedia/output/wikijs/en/article/Preston_Thomas/The_New_Teacher_Leaders.md

 ### Jesus’ Kingdom Presently Exists Within the Christian Church

 > Thus does the so-called Christian church become the cocoon in which the kingdom of Jesus’ concept now slumbers.
-The kingdom of the divine brotherhood is still alive and will eventually and certainly come forth from this long submergence, just as surely as the butterfly eventually emerges as the beautiful unfolding of its less attractive creature of metamorphic development. [[UB 170:5.21](/en/The_Urantia_Book/170#p5_21)] (my bold)
+The kingdom of the divine brotherhood is still alive and will eventually and certainly come forth from this long submergence, just as surely as the butterfly eventually emerges as the beautiful unfolding of its less attractive creature of metamorphic development. <a id="a276_378"></a>[[UB 170:5.21](/en/The_Urantia_Book/170#p5_21)] (my bold)

 We may learn much from these words; they contain three important insights: First, the revelators make clear that Jesus’ brotherhood of the kingdom presently exists within the Christian church.
 Second, they reveal that this divine brotherhood is in a passive state, slumbering and submerged within Christianity.
 And third, they prophesy that this brotherhood will eventually awaken and come forth in a higher and more advanced form.